 Lately my social media feeds have been blowing up with “oreo” truffles.
 Don’t get me wrong, oreo truffles are pretty good….but I’m going to let you in on a little secret.
 They’ve got nothing on these homemade BROWNIE TRUFFLES!
 An easy, homemade, gooey, fudgey brownie rolled and dipped in chocolate!
-These little devils have been dangerous on my waistline.
-I made them with the full intention of giving them as neighbor Christmas gifts but at this point I don’t even have enough for one neighbor.
-Whoops! 😉
+These little devils have been dangerous to my waistline.

 - 2 cups granulated sugar

 - 1 teaspoon vanilla extract